Ladder operators and a second--order difference equation for general discrete Sobolev orthogonal polynomials: Ladder operators and a second--order differential--difference equation for

-We are ready to obtain a second--order linear difference equation satisfied by the orthogonal polynomials $Q_n(x)$ with respect to the inner product (\ref{inner-product}).
+We are ready to obtain a second--order linear differential--difference equation satisfied by the orthogonal polynomials $Q_n(x)$ with respect to the inner product (\ref{inner-product}).
 The first step is to obtain the ladder operators for this family of polynomials.
-To do this, the key will be the Lemmas \ref{h-lemma-1}--\ref{h-lemma-5} obtained in the previous section.
+To do this, we will use the key Lemmas \ref{h-lemma-1}--\ref{h-lemma-5} obtained in the previous section.